So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 - When times are good in the world of investing, the more assets that you own (“assets” are usually stocks and bonds) the more money you will make.

-- When you’re building your nest egg, bad times in the world of investing are actually good for you.
+- When you’re building your nest egg, bad times and negative headlines in the world of investing are actually good for you.
 All of those assets that you want to accumulate are now cheaper to buy.

-- When you’re selling your portfolio (and withdrawing dividends) to replace your job income, low prices on those assets are really bad.
+- When you’re selling your portfolio (and withdrawing dividends) to replace the money you used to make from working, low prices on those assets are really bad.
 See, now you have to sell more assets to get that same $40,000 that you need to pay for all of your day-to-day expenses.

 Let’s take a look at how the sequence in which your portfolio has yearly returns, could lead to drastically different results.
 I’m going to ignore inflation for the time being just to keep this simple.

-If the bad times happen too early in the ball game, and there isn’t enough capital there to take advantage of the good swings, then Carl will run out of money, and it could happen rather quickly.
+If the bad times happen too early in the ball game, and there isn’t enough capital there to take advantage of the positive upswings, then Carl will run out of money, and it could happen rather quickly.
 Here’s a look at a worst case scenario.
 (And here’s another look at SORR from Frugal Trader)

 |Year of Retirement||Beginning Balance Minus $40,000 Withdrawal||Overall Portfolio Performance||Ending Balance|